A particle in equilibrium with a bath realizes worldline supersymmetry: Conclusions

+What is important to keep in mind is that the separation of the anticommuting degrees of freedom into those that can be assigned to the spin variables and those that can be assigned to the fluctuations of the commuting degrees of freedom (and vice versa!) for instance, depends on how the corresponding constraints are imposed~\cite{Brink:1976uf}.
+The appearance of anomalies has only recently been studied~\cite{Papadimitriou:2017kzw,Katsianis:2019hhg} and it will be interesting to study how their avatars appear in the simpler context of particle mechanics, that can be related to traps and magnetic moments.

+The implication of the present article is that the quantum dynamics of a spinning particle is, fully, described by {\em three} supersymmetries: The supersymmetry that relates the position and the spin of the particle; the supersymmetry that relates the position and the anticommuting variables, that describes its fluctuations; and the supersymmetry that relates the spin degrees of freedom and {\em its} fluctuations.
+Recent progress in describing the fluctuations in magnetic materials should allow measurements of the non--linear susceptibilities, whose relations are the stochastic identities of supersymmetry.
+(Attempts to compute the equal--time susceptibilities are discussed in ref.~\cite{Tranchida:2016xkj,Nussle:2017gwl,Nussle:2019kwe}.)

+Let us close with how these results can be extended to relativistic theories and to gauge theories.

+To describe relativistic theories means describing target space fermions.
+Such theories were, also, discussed in ref.~\cite{parisi_sourlas}.
+The generalization of the Langevin equation, applicable to Wess--Zumino models, is given by the expression

+where the $\sigma^\mu$ generate a Clifford algebra, $\{\sigma^\mu,\sigma^\nu\}=2\delta^{\mu\nu}$ in Euclidian signature.
+The case of a two--dimensional, flat, target space was studied, using the approach described here in ref.~\cite{Nicolis:2017lqk}, where it was found that, indeed, it's not necessary to take into account the stochastic determinant-or its sign--explicitly, but to check that the stochastic identities are satisfied, using the canonical partition function.
+These results highlight that (a) the canonical partition function does, indeed, describe all the fluctuations and (b) that it isn't necessary to deal withe fermions on the lattice directly, in this case, either.
+The properties of the fermions are to be deduced from those of the scalars, using the supersymmetry transformations.
+That's what ``consistent closure'' of the system entails, in practice.

+Gauge theories have the complication that the target space they define--the group manifold--isn't globally flat, so the Langevin equation for motion on the group manifold is more complicated~\cite{Gausterer:1987uz}, namely describes multiplicative noise.
+(The stochastic quantization procedure, that reproduces the perturbative expansion about free fields~\cite{Floratos:1982xj,Floratos:1983nk}, works with fields that take values in the algebra, i.e. the tangent space to the group manifold.)
+How to implement it efficiently for such cases remains to be worked out.
+Toy models for such an approach are, indeed, magnetic moments, embedded in an elastic medium and subject to multiplicative noise~\cite{Tranchida:2016xkj,Nussle:2017gwl,Nussle:2019kwe}.

-{\bf Acknowledgements:} It's a pleasure to thank C. P. Bachas, E. G. Floratos and J. Iliopoulos for their constructive criticism and M. Axenides, X. Bekaert, B. Boisseau and H. Giacomini for helpful suggestions.
-The warm hospitality of the LPTENS and the NRCPS ``Demokritos'' is gratefully acknowledged.
+{\bf Acknowledgements:} It's a pleasure to thank C. P. Bachas, E. G. Floratos, J. Iliopoulos, E. Ivanov, A. Smilga and T. N. Tomaras for their constructive criticism, M. Axenides, X. Bekaert, B. Boisseau and H. Giacomini for helpful suggestions and C. Winterowd and S. Zafeiropoulos for their interest in this project and for teaching the Hybrid Monte Carlo techniques that will be instrumental in taking this project to the next level.
+The warm hospitality of the LP(T)ENS and the NRCPS ``Demokritos'' is gratefully acknowledged.